Helsinki, Finland

 Visitors walk along the southern shores of Susisaari, alongside one of several artillery pieces scattered along the coast of Suomenlinna.

-The star-shaped fortification adapted to the ways of the six islands and the batteries that we passed in investigative mode were also installed at the convenience of the Archipelago Fleet, anchored there to protect the southeastern edge of the Swedish Kingdom, in obvious counterpoint to the base Russian naval ship of Kronstadt, located next to Saint Petersburg, in the eastern depths of the Gulf of Finland.
+The star-shaped fortification adapted to the appearance of the six islands and the batteries that we passed in investigative mode were also installed according to the convenience of the Archipelago Fleet, anchored there to protect the southeastern threshold of the Swedish Kingdom,

 Strategically, Sveaborg served to prevent the tsars' armed forces from acquiring a base position on the beaches from where persistent artillery bombardment would make it possible to take Helsinki.